 "We should not have to apologize for reveling in beauty.
 Beauty is an eternal human value.
 It was not a trick invented by nasty men in a room someplace on Madison Avenue."
 She is, of course, a connoisseur of the arts, and has the values of an artist.

-I've found that comedians often are more honest and have more insight into human behavior than academics, who are prevented by the politics of institutions from expressing obvious truths.
+I've found that comedians sometimes are more honest and have more insight into human behavior than academics, who are prevented by the politics of institutions from expressing obvious truths.
 Bill Burr's explanation, or at least partial explanation, for gender identities in the linked video makes sense to me.
-Very young boys are (sometimes) wild, violent, destructive; the girls observe them and think "well, I can't compete with that; that's not me," so they naturally pursue different modes of self-expression.
+Very young boys are (frequently) wild, violent, destructive; the girls observe them and think "well, I can't compete with that; that's not me," so they naturally pursue different modes of self-expression.
+More "nurturing" modes.
 It's a simple, unpretentious, sensible explanation, which as a result is unmentionable in academic writings.
 It's also appealing in that it attributes more creativity, rationality, and freedom to children than dogmas about "social constructions" do, as if children are merely passive imitators of others.
-There's more truth in Burr's statement than in a dozen scholarly books on the subject. –Seriously, except in the sciences and with Marxist writers (and other eccentrics driven by intellectual honesty), do not go looking for profundity in most academic writings.
-They're politically constrained, not guided solely by reason.
+There's more truth in Burr's statement than in entire scholarly books on the subject.